Aaron Hayden (footballer)

-Aaron Edward-George Hayden (born 16 January 1997) is an English professional footballer who plays as a centre back for Carlisle United.
+Aaron Edward-George Hayden (born 16 January 1997) is an English professional footballer who plays as a centre back for National League North club Hednesford Town.

 Career

 Having spent four years at Chelsea's academy, Hayden left to become a scholar at Wolverhampton Wanderers aged 16.

 He moved on a one-month loan to League Two Newport County on 5 August 2015, and made his senior debut on 8 August against Cambridge United.
 His loan period was extended by a further month but subsequently terminated on 16 September 2015.
 After a short loan spell at Hemel Hempstead Town, he was again sent out on loan, this time to Bromley, on 20 January 2017.
 However, just 8 days later, he returned to Wolves after picking up an injury in a behind-closed-doors friendly, failing to feature in a competitive fixture for the National League club.

 At the end of the 2016–17 season, he signed a new contract with Wolves, keeping him at the club until at least 2018.

 On 16 February 2018, Hayden was loaned out to Stourbridge until 17 March 2018.
 The deal was later extended at the end of the season.
 He then returned to Wolves, but in on 1 August 2018, he was once again loaned out to Stourbridge, this time until 2 January 2019.
 On 31 January 2019, the loan deal was extended once again, this time for the remainder of the 2018/19 campaign.

 On 29 July 2019, Hayden joined Carlisle United on a one-year contract (with option) following a successful trial spell with the club.
 He made 73 appearances for the club over two seasons.

 Hayden joined Wrexham on 8 August 2021 for an undisclosed fee.
 The defender signed a three-year deal at the Racecourse Ground.
 He was released at the end of the 2023–24 season.
 Hayden scored 20 goals in 88 matches for Wrexham as they earned back-to-back promotions to League One.

 On 20 May 2024, it was announced that Hayden had re-signed for former club Carlisle United on a two-year deal.
+On 9 May 2026, the club announced it would be releasing the player.